Frequently Asked Questions

 Q.How long does the refurbishment / repair take?

-We prefer to provide a spare set of wheels and tyres to fit your car, so you can stay on the road whilst we refurbish your wheels and we can maximise storage space but is subject to availability.
+We provide a spare set of wheels and tyres to fit your car so you can stay on the road whilst we refurbish your wheels.
+Subject to availability.

 Powder coated wheels: 2-3 business days.

-Structural repairs (straightening / welding): 95% of wheels are straightened on the day but for badly buckled / cracked wheels we offer next day service at the worst.
+Structural repairs (straightening / welding): 95% of wheels are straightened on the day but for badly buckled / cracked wheels we offer a next day service.

 Q.Can you collect the wheels or car from my home?